Cremation Urn 101

 Perhaps the most popular types of cremation jewelry have much in common with traditional pieces of fine jewelry – with the notable exception; of course, that cremation jewelry is designed with hollow crevices in which up to two teaspoons of cremation remains can be stored.
 (In most cases, by the way, family members have no trouble filling the jewelry themselves with the aid of special funnels that are typically provided with any cremation jewelry order.
 That said, it is also fairly common for family members to feel a bit of uneasiness over the prospect of filling a piece of jewelry and, in such cases, many funeral directors or other memorial industry professionals are happy to assist – usually for little or no charge.)
 These pieces usually less than a quarter of an inch thick and no more than one inch long and, no matter what metal they are made from – sterling silver, gold vermeil or 24 karat gold are the most common choices – they usually weigh less than an ounce and fit nicely around any type of jewelry chain.
 It should be noted that pieces that are longer than one half an inch tend to appear much larger than those that are half an inch or less.
 When ordering cremation jewelry online, many consumers order one of the larger pieces only to decide, upon receipt, that it is too large for their tastes.
 (Most reputable retailers will be happy to exchange the pieces for a smaller one in such cases, but they may ask the customer to pay additional shipping charges or possibly a small restocking fee.)

 Other types of cremation jewelry can be found made from glass.
 An especially popular line of cremation jewelry features a beautifully crafted pewter piece screwed atop a handsome looking cobalt blue bottle that is about one inch long.
-These gorgeous and sturdy pieces have quite a fashionable, new-age look when work with a thin black rope hung around one's neck.
+These gorgeous and sturdy vial cremation pendants have quite a fashionable, new-age look when work with a thin black rope hung around one's neck.
 These pieces, selling for less than $30 in many cases, make for economical memorial gifts that many families share.
 It is not uncommon for a person with whom a family member's cremation ashes have been entrusted to decide on special anniversaries to distribute small portions of the remains to family members scattered across many miles via these unique cobalt blue pieces.

 Other magnificently crafted pieces of cremation jewelry are made by amazingly talented glass blowers whose miniature creations are a stylistic treat in and of themselves.
 A large, ever changing, selection of these works of glass art is usually available at prices starting less than $100.
 Family members will usually have no trouble finding a glass piece that colorfully and creatively matches the spirit and loving personality of the person they want to remember for the ages.
 And, finally, another popular line of cremation jewelry is crafted from wood.
 These pieces are usually less than a quarter in thick and about one inch long and feature rustic-but-intriguingly-modern designs carved from the finest hard wood that nature has to offer.
 As with the glass pieces mentioned above, these unique pieces can evoke the loving spirit of any loved one, and the assortment that is available is enough to assure than anyone can be memorialized in style with one of these surprisingly inexpensive pieces.